Fiscal Professional 1

 This position is a full-time, non-exempt, Grade 78 with salary commensurate with experience.

+This position is available to internal applicants only.
 To apply for this position, please provide a cover letter, resume, and contact information for three professional references with your application.
-The review of this posting will start on 3/24/2019 at 11:55 PM Alaska Time.
+The review of this posting will start on 8/27/2019 at 11:55 PM Alaska Time.
 This posting will be closed once it is filled.

 The successful applicant is required to complete a background check.
 Any offer of employment is contingent on the background check.

 Pursuant to University Regulation 04.07.020, new employees of the University are employed in an at-will probationary status for the first six months of employment.
 During the probationary period, employment may be terminated for no reason or any reason.
 Promoted employees also serve a probationary period with limited rights of retreat.

 It is the policy of the University of Alaska, Fairbanks that all employees are required to attend training to meet the requirements of the positions they hold and to complete the required training within a specified period of time to remain employed at UAF.
 The policy can be located at

 UAF Campus is a tobacco-free campus.
 For more information, please go to

 Notice of Nondiscrimination: